 The colors and the material of the boards will depend on the style you want for your place as well as the current state of the house.
 Upgrading your current boards is a whole other ballgame compared to redoing them entirely.

 If you’re just replacing them, you can bring in new boards of the same color shade and materials.
-If you’re redoing the skirting boards in the house, however, you need to be mindful of the overall style.
+If you’re redoing the baseboards in the house, however, you need to be mindful of the overall style.

-For example, skirting styles like torus and ogee are better suited for period homes as opposed to chamfered and bullnose skirting boards, which are best for modern homes.
+For example, baseboard styles like torus and ogee are better suited for period homes as opposed to chamfered and bullnose skirting boards, which are best for modern homes.

 An interior designer can help you figure these details out and they have an eye for detail that will help you find the best match.

 The good news is there are several types of baseboards that you can choose from.
-The material will determine factors like the strength of the skirting and its durability.
+The material will determine factors like the strength of the baseboard and its durability.

 Each material has its pros and cons as well as certain finishes that may or may not work with your home.
 A popular choice is MDF sheets cut to size with the thickness of your choice.
 MDF is quite affordable and very easy to work with.